General Money Entry Requirements Health & safety Weather Embassies Etiquette Public Holidays Attractions Map

 Australian citizens must have a passport valid for the duration of intended stay in Curaçao.
 No visa is required for a stay of up to 90 days.

 South African citizens must have a passport valid for the duration of intended stay in Curaçao, and must obtain a visa prior to entry.
+Passengers do not need a visa if they have a multiple-entry "C" visa issued by a Schengen Member State.
+This lasts for 90 days.

 Irish nationals must have a passport valid for the duration of intended stay in Curaçao.
 No visa is required for a stay of up to 90 days.